 - Preventing damage to liver cells (which can easily occur when inflammation is high)

-So, based on the above, using turmeric powder for PCOS can help your liver to function optimally.
+So, based on the above, using turmeric powder may help your liver to function optimally.

 3. Lowers Oxidative Stress and Boosts Antioxidants

 According to a 2016 study “PCOS can be considered as a purely oxidative state, where the body antioxidants cannot outweigh the excessive production of free radicals.”

 Basically, this means that women with PCOS tend to have higher amounts of free radicals, and smaller amounts of antioxidants.

 So, what are free radicals and why do they matter in PCOS?

 Well, free radicals are byproducts of various metabolic processes in the body.
 They contribute to oxidative stress and have other harmful side effects on the body.

 Now normally, free radicals are neutralized by antioxidants.

 However, when there are more free radicals in the body than there are antioxidants, that’s a breeding ground for conditions like PCOS.